rollup/plugins/packages/inject/README.md

 ## Options

-In addition to the properties and values specified for injectment, users may also specify the options below.
+In addition to the properties and values specified for injecting, users may also specify the options below.

 ### `exclude`